CaliStyle/trailpack-proxy-cart/templates/uploads/customer_upload.md

 ## Accounts(can be left blank)
 Comma-separated list of accounts for the customer on 3rd Party services.
 For example, `stripe:cust_xxxxxxx, stripe:cust_xxxxxxx, stripe:cust_xxxxxxx`.
+Otherwise, a default account is created for the customer with the default payment provider.

+## Users(can be left blank)
+Comma-separated list of user emails for the customer.
+For example, `example@example.com, example1@example.com, example2@example.com`.
+If the user with the associated email does not exist, one will be created.